Sterling savior again: England beats Czechs 1-0 at Euro 2020

 How unlike the 2014 and 2018 World Cups, and Euro 2016, when Sterling was unable to find the net.
 This time, it was his goal that also clinched the opening win over Croatia.

-The Manchester City player is stepping up as 2018 World Cup Golden Boot winner Harry Kane endures a barren run in front of goal.
+The Manchester City player is stepping up as Kane, the 2018 World Cup Golden Boot winner, endures a barren run in front of goal.

 Kane at least managed his first shot on target of Euro 2020 against the Czechs after failing to do so against Croatia and in the 0-0 draw with Scotland.